moskytw/mosql/docs/query.rst

     .. seealso::
         The operators allowed --- :attr:`mosql.util.allowed_operators`.

-    Some special cases that :class:`~mosql.util.Query` works around for you:
+    The ambiguous cases that :class:`~mosql.util.Query` works around for you:

     >>> print select('person', {'person_id': ()})
     SELECT * FROM "person" WHERE FALSE